Positive representations over real closed fields: Positive representations into Positive representations into PSL(2,R)

 The equivalence between (2) and (3) follows from Gabai's \Cref{thm: Gabai}: every orientation-preserving minimal convergence action on $\Sb^1$ is topologically conjugated to the action of a Fuchsian group of the first kind, and two such actions are conjugated if and only if the Fuchsian groups are semi-conjugated, by characterization (i) or (ii) in \Cref{thm: Equivalences semi-conjugation} and \Cref{rmk: semiconjugation -> conjugation first kind}.

-The equivalence between (1) and (4) follows from the definition of semi-conjugacy for general Fuchsian groups: to a Fuchsian group $\Gamma$, one can associate the orbifold $\Gamma \backslash \Hb$.
-If $\iota: \Gamma\to \Gamma'$ is a semi-conjugation, there exists a $\iota$-equivariant diffeomorphism $f: \Hb\to \Hb$, which factors to an orbifold diffeomorphism
+The equivalence between (1) and (4) follows from the definition of semi-conjugacy for general Fuchsian groups (see \Cref{semicon}): to a non-elementary Fuchsian group $\Gamma$, one can associate the orbifold $\Gamma \backslash \Hb$ of negative Euler characteristic.
+If $\iota \colon \Gamma\to \Gamma'$ is a semi-conjugation, there exists a $\iota$-equivariant diffeomorphism $f\colon \Hb\to \Hb$, which factors to an orbifold diffeomorphism